Zhang Song

-Zhang Song (died January or February 212), courtesy name Ziqiao, was an official and adviser serving under the warlord Liu Zhang during the late Eastern Han dynasty of China.
+Zhang Song (died January or February 213), courtesy name Ziqiao, was an official and adviser serving under the warlord Liu Zhang during the late Eastern Han dynasty of China.

 Life

-Zhang Song was from Shu Commandery (蜀郡), which is located within present-day Chengdu, Sichuan.
-Later, he started his career as an adviser to Liu Zhang, the Governor of Yi Province during the Eastern Han dynasty.
+Zhang Song was born in Shu Commandery (蜀郡), which is in present-day Chengdu, Sichuan.
+He started his career as an adviser to Liu Zhang, the Governor of Yi Province (益州牧) during the Eastern Han dynasty.
 His appointment was Aide-de-camp (別駕從事).